sstorholm/URI_Cheetsheet/README.md

 ## Contact URIs

 ### E-mail Addresses
-Uses the `mailto:` URI to signal the client to open a new e-mail message addressed to the recipient following the ´mailto:´ identifier in the default e-mail application.
+Uses the `mailto:` URI to signal the client to open a new e-mail message addressed to the recipient following the `mailto:` identifier in the default e-mail application.

 `<a href="mailto:nobody@example.com">Feedback</a>`